Back0ldor/IPSwitchMOD/README.md

 Open a new issue, and I try to fix it (if possible)

 ---

+## Issue Template

+• You need to describe your problem

+• You need to let me know the build version of ReiNX and on what fw are you

+• ***IF POSSIBLE send a crash log***

+---
 ## TO-DO
 - Manage any existing `.ips` files, like a true `.ips` patch manager
 - `.ips` to patch text